Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

-The power spectrum of the 1\% top mass halos, with a total sample size of $N_s=24,133$ and a number density of $n_s=1.12\times 10^{-4}\, \text{Mpc}^{-3} h^3$, has been computed using the same configuration as the previous sections.
-The results are presented in Figure~\ref{fig:1percent_inorder}.
+The power spectrum result for the top 1\% massive halos, with a total sample size of $N_s=24,133$ and a number density of $n_s=1.12\times 10^{-4}\, \text{Mpc}^{-3} h^3$, is presented in Figure~\ref{fig:1percent_inorder}.
 The power spectrum exhibits a higher level of clustering due to the selection of high-mass components.
 However, the estimated power spectrum is less than zero in the small scale even the fine grid is adopted.
-This nonphysical result is due to the fact that the halo distribution for this sample is sub-Poissonian.
+This counterintuitive result is due to the fact that the halo distribution for this sample is sub-Poissonian.
 For example, in \cite{Hamaus10}, for the most massive halo bin, the shot noise is only at a level of $2/3$ of the expected $1/N$ value.
-Thus, our esitmators naively over-subtract the shot noise term by assuming the shot noise being $1/N$.
-Despite the nonphysical reason for the negative power in the calculation, the comparison of different estimators is still valid in the sense that they are compared to the fine grid result.
+Thus, our estimators naively over-subtract the shot noise term by assuming the shot noise being $1/N$.
+Despite the negative power in the calculation, the comparison of different estimators is still valid in the sense that they are compared to the fine grid result.
 But the zero-crossing in the fiducial power spectrum leads to large fluctuations in the ratio plot.
 As a result, the values near that point are sensitive to how the frequency approaches it, leading to a false oscillation in the power spectrum ratio.
 We prefer not to compare the values near the zero-crossing scale.
 Overall, in the case of the 1\% high mass data, the power spectrum estimation using the interlacing technique with Eq.\,(\ref{eqn:int-shot-win}) still provides the best results.